Special Event–Fourth at the Fort

 4. No alcoholic beverages are allowed.

 5. You may bring coolers and picnic baskets.
-Please, no glass containers.
+Please, no glass containers or pop up tents.

 6. Grilling/open flames are not permitted.
 No personal fireworks are allowed.